Parents

 Winter Uniform – Girls & Boys

-Brown windcheater with school logo, gold polo shirt (long or short sleeved) and brown track suit pants (fleecy or cotton).
-Girls may wear a brown skort with brown tights.
+Brown or Navy windcheater with school logo, gold polo shirt (long or short sleeved) and brown or Navy track suit pants (fleecy or cotton).
+Girls may wear a brown or navy skort with brown or navy tights.
 Yellow or brown beanies and woollen brown or yellow scarves (not football hats or scarves) may be worn outside.
 We do sell beanies with our school logo.
 School windcheaters with the school logo must be worn under coats not a coat instead of a windcheater.
 Waterproof shoes.

 Please ensure children are sensibly dressed for school each day.
 Students who must attend the school temporarily out of uniform—and preferably with an accompanying note—must observe the following restrictions.